meltano/meltano/docs/src/docs/contributor-guide.md

 1. At the root of the project directory.
 By default, no `discovery.yml` will exist here, but you can create one yourself to experiment.
 2. The URL specified by the [`discovery_url` setting](/docs/settings.html#discovery-url): <https://www.meltano.com/discovery.yml> by default
-3. `.meltano/cache/discovery.yml` inside your project directory.
+3. `.meltano/cache/discovery.yml` inside your project's [`.meltano` directory](/docs/project.html#meltano-directory).
 Downloads from the discovery URL will be cached here.
 4. Inside the `meltano` package

 The versions on <https://www.meltano.com> and in the package can be found inside the Meltano repository at [`src/meltano/core/bundle/discovery.yml`](https://gitlab.com/meltano/meltano/-/blob/master/src/meltano/core/bundle/discovery.yml).

 If you have a plugin you think should also be known to Meltano out of the box, you can contribute a change to that file.
-All you'll need is the [custom plugin definition](/docs/command-line-interface.html#how-to-use-custom-plugins) from your project's `meltano.yml`, which has the same format as known plugin definitions in `discovery.yml`.
+All you'll need is the [custom plugin definition](/docs/command-line-interface.html#how-to-use-custom-plugins) from your [`meltano.yml` project file](/docs/project.html#meltano-yml-project-file), which has the same format as known plugin definitions in `discovery.yml`.

 ### Changing discovery.yml